-Blackstone griddle tops are made from genuine 100% cold rolled carbon steel.
+Blackstone griddle flat top grill are made from genuine 100% cold rolled carbon steel.
 The closest thing that it can be compared to is cast iron.
 Many of you may already have some cast iron pots/skillets in the home and are perhaps familiar with how they need to be maintained.
-And while both cast iron and carbon steel both require seasoning to operate at their best potential, and the process is really quite simple, you’d be hardpressed to find a more hotly debated topic on how to undertake such an endeavor.
-Before the arguments begin, there is one thing that everyone should agree on: cleaning your griddle top.
+And while both cast iron and carbon steel both require a seasoning layer to operate at their best potential, and the process is really quite simple, you’d be hardpressed to find a more hotly debated topic on how to undertake such an endeavor.
+Before the arguments begin, there is one thing that everyone should agree on: cleaning the surface of your griddle top.

-When it ships, your Blackstone griddle top will have a sticky coating on it from the factory that is absolutely imperitive to remove prior you season a blackstone griddle.
-This is the only time you should ever clean your griddle with soap and water.
-Using a soft scouring pad and some warm soapy water you will wash/scrub away that coating off of the entire griddle top, including the sides, inside and out.
-Rinse away the soapy suds with clean water and dry completely with ordinary paper towels.
+When it ships, your Blackstone griddle top will have a sticky protective layer coating on it from the factory that is absolutely imperitive to remove prior you season a blackstone griddle.
+This is the only time you should ever clean the surface of the griddle with mild soap and warm water.
+Using a soft scouring pad or steel wool and some hot soapy water you will wash/scrub away that coating off of the entire surface of the griddle top, including the sides, inside and out.
+Rinse away the dish soap suds with clean hot water and dry completely with ordinary an paper towel, damp cloth, wire brush, or microfiber towel, if you prefer.
 Now even though you just dried the griddle top there are still microscopic water droplets present, so the best way to ensure it is supremely dry is to fire it up and let the heat do that job.

 How To Season A Blackstone Griddle

 Now the real debate begins, what should you use to season your Blackstone griddle.
-The instructions say you can use any oil, but ask 20 people and you might get 20 different answers.
+The instructions say you can use any types of oils (canola oil, vegetable oil, cooking oil avocado oil, extra virgin olive oil, coconut oil, flax seed oil, other seasoning oil), but ask 20 people and you might get 20 different answers.
 The old school folk will tell you you must use lard or bacon fat, the modern scientific folk will insist that you must use 100% pure cold-pressed organic flaxseed oil.
-Some will say you need a high smoke point oil like canola, some say a lower smoke point oil like olive oil works just fine, but after scouring the internet and researching the topic for hours I have determined that it really comes down to personal preference.
-You really can’t go wrong with whatever you decide upon, but the first initial seasoning is paramount to having a great non-stick griddle top that performs to expectation.
+Some will say you need a high smoke point oil like canola, some say a lower smoke point oil like olive oil works just fine, but after scouring the internet for the best oil and researching the topic for hours I have determined that it really comes down to personal preference.
+You really can’t go wrong with whatever type of oil you decide upon, but the first initial seasoning is paramount to having a great non-stick griddle top that performs to expectation.

-Once your first coat is applied, go ahead and crank the heat up to maximum.
+Once your first coat is applied, go ahead and crank the heat up to maximum to a high heat.
 Eventually you will see it begin to smoke, this is good.
 What is actually happening is that the oils are beginning to molecularly bond to the metal itself in a chemical process known as polymerization.
-The oils and the metal literally become one!
-After about 15 minutes or so, or once the smoke stops, it is time to apply another layer of seasoning.
-The general rule is to apply 3-5 coats during this process, and I would say that is a good bare minimum.
+The oils and the metal literally become one and is all a part of the seasoning process!
+After about 15-20 minutes, or once the smoke stops, it is time to apply another layer of seasoning.
+The general rule is to repeat steps and apply 3-5 coats during this process, and I would say that is a good bare minimum.
 I figured since this is the only time I plan on seasoning the blackstone griddle top, I took the little extra time to ensure it is thoroughy done and applied 8 coats of the product.
 During this time you will notice the color of your griddle top changing from a grayish steel color to a very dark brown almost black, hence the name Blackstone.
 These layers will not only protect your griddle from the elements, especially if you plan on keeping it outdoors like me, but they also create the super slick cooking surface you desire.
 After you have completed your seasoning, you may immediately begin cooking.
 Finally!